 The programme aims to both build core knowledge and skills in urban design.
-The MA includes a 60 credit design thesis split on a 10-50 ratio between semesters 2 and 3.
+The MA includes a 60 credit design thesis in semesters 3.
 This allows the student to focus and develop key design skills rooted in urban design theory and applied to a site of their choice through a self-led design project.